samhicks/Perch-Bootstrap/README.md

 grunt
 ```

+Don't forget to install the [browser plugin][livereload] to get LiveReload working.
+Click the LiveReload icon in your browser to activate it.

 Other than that you just need to purchase a [Perch licence][perch], download the latest version of the CMS and follow [these instructions][perchsetup] to get it working locally.

 @copyright [Sam Hicks][samhicks] 2014